 Most residence halls close during the summer.
-The time for closing is noon the day after finals, unless stated otherwise.
+The time for closing is 10am the day after finals, unless stated otherwise.
 Requests to stay in your room are granted for up to 24 hours after the hall closes.
 These closings are necessary due to lack of staff and the need for cleaning and maintenance during these periods.
 Specific checkout times will be posted prior to all hall closings.
-If you have a conflict with these posted checkout times, submit your special circumstances in writing to the Housing Office.
+If you have a conflict with these posted checkout times, please submit an extension request in the Housing Portal.
 You will be billed for any additional time spent in the residence hall past the determined checkout date and time.
-Failure to notify us of staying past a closing date will result in charges against your university account.
+Staying past an approved extension date and time will result in charges against your university account.
 Once you set up a checkout time with your residence hall staff, you will be permitted to reschedule only once.

 Some links on this page may lead to PDFs.
 To read PDFs, download Adobe Acrobat Reader.